 If you feel too guilty after having just made some fishy friends at the aquarium, try out Bostonia Public House for some classic New England fare in a neat historical building.
 If you just want some quality American food, State Street Provisions will do the trick.

 Let’s wrap up Day 1 in style.
 Boston Harbor City Cruises offers a 90-minute narrated sunset cruise around the harbor.
 You’ll embark from Long Wharf at 7:00pm, and learn even more lore of the city.
-The Boston Skyline also looks picture-perfect at golden hour.
+The Boston Skyline also looks picture-perfect at golden hour; this is a fun, romantic thing to do if your weekend in Boston is with your special someone, too!

 Day 2 in Boston